tsoding/pinpog/README.md

 works in 16 bit real mode on any IBM PC compatible machine without any Operating System.

+- Development is done on https://twitch.tv/tsoding
+- Archive of the streams: https://www.twitch.tv/collections/VAcjkyTlqRVXuA

 ## Dependencies

 - [nasm]